darxkies/k8s-tew/docs/features.rst

 * Runs locally
 * Nodes management from the command line
 * Downloads all the used binaries (kubernetes, calico, ceph...) from the Internet
+* Pull Images, Convert them to OCI and import them on the cluster for offline installations
 * Uses systemd to install itself as a service on the remote machine
 * Installs `WordPress <https://wordpress.com>`_ and `MySQL <https://www.mysql.com>`_ to test drive the installation